z00t/z00t_horses/README.md

 # z00t_horses
-A Stables Manager for RedM
+A Stables Manager for RedEM

 * Place in resources folder
 * import stables.sql to your redem database